-You know, the girls you see on the cover of Vogue or advertisements for branded blue jeans.
+You know, the girls you see on the cover of Vogue, or advertisements for branded blue jeans.

 The professionals know how to stay focused on what they are doing.
-These experienced models know how to give a “look” no matter if they are selling a sexy bikini or doing a commercial shoot for a jewelry company.
+These experienced models know how to give a “look”, no matter if they are selling a sexy bikini or doing a commercial shoot for a jewelry company.

 Now, don’t get frustrated if you are not sure how to do this just yet – everyone has to learn.

-Practice in front of a mirror, in front of a friends camera, and watching other professional models to see how they do it.
+Practice in front of a mirror, in front of a friends camera, and watch other professional models to see how they do it.

-The more times you do modeling shoots with photographers the better you will become at posing and your facial expressions so get in front of that lens as often as possible.
+The more times you do modeling shoots with professional photographers the better you will become at posing, etc. And, your facial expressions improve.

 I certainly hope these photo shoot modeling tips for models and photographers will start you on a goal to learn how to become a better model and will set you on a path to a real career in this competitive profession.